xtrinch/esp-weather-station/README.md

 Make sure you upload the `/data` folder where the images and fonts reside to the ESP before flashing.
 You can do that with `pio run --target uploadfs` or just use the platformio addon for vscode and click on `Upload Filesystem Image`.

-To generate a BMP that works with this lib, use image magick:
+To generate a BMP that works with this repo, use image magick:
 `magick convert *.bmp -background black -alpha remove -compress none -depth 24 %d.bmp`

 ## Steps that follow